Count Dankula: Politics

+In February 2026, Searchlight reported that Meechan had expressed support for Rupert Lowe and Restore Britain on Twitter, writing: "I really like Rupert and would much prefer him over Farage but I have concerns over vote splitting."

 Personal life

 Meechan married his girlfriend in 2019.
 His wife gave birth to their first daughter in 2021 and second in 2023.
 Meechan announced on 24 June 2024 that he and his wife were getting a divorce.
-According to Meechan, he converted to Eastern Orthodox Christianity at some point in 2024.
+Meechan has said he converted to Eastern Orthodox Christianity at some point in 2024.

-According to Meechan, Buddha, the pet pug at the centre of Meechan's 2016 YouTube video, was put down in August 2025 after suffering from a series of health issues.
+According to Meechan, Buddha, the pet pug at the centre of Meechan's 2016 YouTube video, was euthanised in August 2025 after suffering from a series of health issues.